erenard/presentation/jstoolchain/slides.md

 # Add a library, the old school way

 1. Download it
-2. Put them in a script folder
+2. Put it in a script folder
-3. Add them to the page
+3. Add it to the page

 ```html
 <!-- index.html -->